Florian-Katerndahl/callusgs/README.md

 No further restrictions regarding the obervation months or cloudcouver are posed.
 Results **would be** stored in a directory called `download`, but as a dry run is requested, only the number of available scenes and their download size is reported.
 The user requested extended debug output with the `-vv` flag.

-> [!NOTE]
-> When supplying coordinates on the command line as is shown below, you need to end the coordinate string with two dashes (`--`).
-> This stops the program from trying to parse any further arguments.
-In turn, this also means the AOI must be given as the last argument!

 ```bash
 callusgs -vv --dry-run download --product landsat_etm_c2_l1 \